pcarbo/bmapathway/README.md

     git clone git@github.com:pcarbo/bmapathway.git

-To use the MATLAB functions, you will probably need to add the subdirectories to your path using the ADDPATH command in MATLAB.
+To call the functions in MATLAB, you will probably need to add the subdirectories to your path using the ADDPATH command in MATLAB.

-You will also need to download the MATLAB functions implemented in the [varbvs](https://github.com/pcarbo/varbvs) repository, and follow the instructions in that repository for how to build the MEX files.
+You will also need to download the MATLAB functions implemented in the [varbvs](https://github.com/pcarbo/varbvs) repository, and follow the instructions in that repository to build the MEX files.

-All the code in this repository was extensively tested in MATLAB 7.10 (R2010a) on Linux machines.
-It has also been partially used in a more recent version of MATLAB, 7.14 (R2012a), but we cannot guarantee that these functions will run correctly in the most current versions of MATLAB, or using operating systems other than Linux.
+We ran all the code in this repository in MATLAB 7.10 (R2010a) on Linux machines.
+We also ran some of the code in a more recent MATLAB release, 7.14 (R2012a).
+We cannot guarantee that these functions will run correctly in the most current versions of MATLAB, or with operating systems other than Linux.

-We also caution that running the MATLAB scripts can be extrememely memory intensive for the sorts of genome-wide data sets we investigated, and may require machines with more memory than are available in most conventional desktop computers; some of the steps of our analyses required as much as 20 Gb of RAM.
+Finally, we warn that running these MATLAB scripts can be extrememely memory intensive for the sorts of genome-wide data sets we investigated.
+It may require a computer with more memory than is available in most conventional desktop computers; some of the steps of our analysis required as much as 20 Gb of RAM.

 ###Credits